 Members of the ITMS receive information on a continuing basis about events connected with Thomas Merton at international, national, regional, and local levels.
 Members receive The Merton Seasonal quarterly (which includes the Newsletter of the ITMS twice a year).
 Members can also purchase The Merton Annual at a special rate.
 Both publications contain articles and updated bibliographies giving members access to the most recent thinking about Merton.
 Members are entitled to reduced rates for General Meetings and have access to the rich collection of Merton manuscripts, photos, drawings, and memorabilia at the Thomas Merton Center in the W.L.
 Lyons Brown Library at Bellarmine University in Louisville, Kentucky.

 Details about how to join the ITMS.

 The ITMS holds a General Meeting every other year.
 These forums produce lively exchanges, spiritual renewal and new scholarly Merton research on an international scale.
-The thirteenth general meeting was held in Fairfield, Connecticut from 13-16 June 2013 at Sacred Heart University and the fourteenth general meeting is scheduled to be held in Louisville, Kentucky from 4-7 June 2015 at Bellarmine University.
+The fourteenth general meeting was held in Louisville, Kentucky in June 2015 at Bellarmine University and the fifteenth general meeting was held in Olean, New York from 15-18 June 2017 at St. Bonaventure University.